Touch to Pair: Secure and Usable IoT Pairing without Information Loss: Related Work

-Both wireless signal changes and ambient context can be sensed and exploited by co-located malicious devices.
+\zm{MPairing~\cite{mpairing} facilitates the pairing of multiple IoT devices by leveraging RSS trajectory data, which is randomized through the manual covering and uncovering of the router with aluminum foil.
+Perceptio~\cite{Perceptio} clusters contextual data from diverse sensors to derive keys, offering a pairing approach applicable to various IoT devices.
+IoTCupid~\cite{iotcupid} extends Perceptio by supporting both instant and continuous sensors.
+Compared to our approach, however, these methods rely on a physical security boundary, assuming no malicious devices exist within it.
+In contrast, our system significantly mitigates the threat posed by co-located malicious devices.
+Moreover, they lack assurance of correct device pairing, particularly for devices (\eg on different floors) that perceive different ambient context.

+\emph{Comparison with our approach:} Unlike methods in this category, which are vulnerable to co-located malicious devices (sensing wireless signal changes or ambient context), our approach significantly mitigates this threat.
+In addition, in contrast to prior work that uses fuzzy commitment and suffers from information loss~\cite{mpairing, Perceptio, iotcupid}, our protocol \precise preserves all information for pairing.
+However, unlike prior methods~\cite{mpairing, Perceptio, iotcupid} that support low-interaction or automated pairing of multiple devices, our approach requires user involvement to pair devices individually.}

-\para{Physical contact-based pairing.} Some approaches rely on physical contact or operations between users and IoT devices for pairing, but they all require special sensors (such as inertial sensors), or customization of IoT devices.
+\textbf{Physical contact-based pairing.} Some approaches rely on physical contact or operations between users and IoT devices for pairing, but they all require special sensors (such as inertial sensors), or customization of IoT devices.
 For example, shaking~\cite{shakeWell} or bumping~\cite{Hinckley_2003} two devices simultaneously creates correlated motion data usable for pairing.
 Touch-And-Guard~\cite{touch_and_guard_tmc} involves users wearing a wristband to touch the target IoT device, utilizing the wristband's vibration motor resonance measured by accelerometers on both sides for pairing.
 Sethi~\etal~\cite{sync_drawing} require users to synchronize drawings on two touchscreens, with resulting drawings used for pairing.
 UniverSense~\cite{universense} and Posepair~\cite{posepair} both leverage a device equipped with a camera to detect the physical motion of another device equipped with an inertial sensor for device pairing.
 TouchKey~\cite{touchkey} utilizes the skin's electric potential induced by powerline electromagnetic radiation to pair wearable devices.
 By shaking \cite{Patel_2004} or moving \cite{checksum_15ubicomp} an IoT device according to a displayed public key, the key is authenticated.
-All these methods require inertial or touch sensors embedded in the IoT device or a metal pin on its surface \cite{t2auth}, which are not available on many IoT devices.

-{While various authentication approaches \cite{mare2018saw, Monrose_97, zebra, g2auth, momatch, p2auth} based on physical contact have been proposed, they assume a secure communication channel between devices, while the pairing task cannot assume it.}